| |

 For me, the facilities were not even on the same level at each lagoon.
 The Blue Lagoon felt like an outdated old gym inside.

-Even right before entering the Blue Lagoon, you leave your shoes on the side and had to push an old dirty door once you enter the water.
+Even right before entering the Blue Lagoon, you leave your shoes on the side and had to push an old dirty door once you enter the water to go outside.
 It definitely took away from the whole magical experience.

 But the best part was entering the lagoon itself.
 You were surrounded by rock walls on all sides and you just walk down a few steps to be welcomed with a jaw dropping view!
 It was breathtaking walking out and seeing the Sky Lagoon for the first time.